keitaroyam/servalcat/docs/xtal.rst

 Which model quality statistics are calculated depends on the nature of the input reflection data.

 When amplitudes are used for refinement and free R flags are provided for the test set, the conventional ``Rwork`` and ``Rfree`` values are provided.
-Moreover, the correlation coefficients ``CCFwork`` and ``CCFfree`` between experimentally observed amplitudes and amplitudes calculated based on the refined structure model are calculated.
-If free R flags are not available, only ``R`` (sometimes called ``Rall``) and ``CCF`` are calculated.
+Moreover, the correlation coefficients ``CCFwork`` and ``CCFfree`` between experimentally observed amplitudes and amplitudes calculated based on the refined model are calculated.
+If free R flags are not available, only ``R`` (sometimes called ``Rall``) and ``CCF`` are reported.

-When intensities (or unmerged diffraction data) are used for refinement and free R flags are provided, ``R1work`` and ``R1free`` values are provided as is usual in crystallography of small molecules.
-These statistics are calculated as the R-values between the square roots of observed and calculated intensities while taking into account only those with intensity-to-sigma ratio above 2.
-The correlation coefficients ``CCIwork`` and ``CCIfree`` between experimentally observed intensities and intensities calculated based on the refined structure model are calculated.
-In case of free R flags not provided, only ``R1`` and ``CCI`` are available.
+When intensities (or unmerged diffraction data) are given and free R flags are provided, ``R1work`` and ``R1free`` values are provided, as is common in crystallography of small molecules.
+These statistics are calculated as R-values between the square roots of observed and calculated intensities, considering only reflections with an intensity-to-sigma ratio above 2.
+The correlation coefficients ``CCIwork`` and ``CCIfree`` between experimentally observed intensities and intensities calculated based on the refined model are also calculated.
+If free R flags are not provided, only ``R1`` and ``CCI`` are available.

-If unmerged data are used, ``CC*`` statistic is then available which estimates the data quality and represents an upper limit for the ``CCI`` statistics which is correlation  See `Karplus and Diederichs (2012) <https://doi.org/10.1126/science.1218231>`_ or `Diederichs and Karplus (2013) <https://doi.org/10.1107/S0907444913001121>`_.
+If unmerged data are used, ``CC*`` statistic is also reported.
+It estimates the data quality and represents an upper limit for the ``CCI`` statistics.
+See `Karplus and Diederichs (2012) <https://doi.org/10.1126/science.1218231>`_ or `Diederichs and Karplus (2013) <https://doi.org/10.1107/S0907444913001121>`_.

 Model agreement with ideal geometry
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The geometry of the refined model is assessed in the same way as in refinement against cryoEM SPA maps.
-Root mean square deviations (RMSD) are calculated.
-Also their Z-scores (RMSZ) are provided which represents how many standard deviations the observed geometry deviates from the ideal values.
+Root mean square deviations (RMSD) from expected bond lengths and angles are calculated, as well as  their Z-scores (RMSZ), which represent how many standard deviations the observed geometry deviates from the ideal values.

-Importantly, individual model geometry outliers with a Z-score higher than 5 are reported in the last cycle of refinement in ``servalcat.log`` and ``output_prefix_stats.json``.
-It is recommended to inspect these outliers as they can guide where the model needs to be improved.
+Importantly, various kinds of individual model geometry outliers with a Z-score greater than 5 are reported in the last cycle of refinement in ``servalcat.log`` and ``output_prefix_stats.json``.
+It is recommended to inspect these outliers as they can indicate where the model may need improvement.

 Radiation sources